Floyd Mayweather Jr.: Mayweather vs. Moore

-On May 21, 2022 Mayweather fought an eight round exhibition boxing bout with one of his former sparring partners, Don Moore, in Abu Dhabi.
+On May 21, 2022, Mayweather fought an eight-round exhibition boxing bout with one of his former sparring partners, Don Moore, in Abu Dhabi.
 Mayweather was in full control of the fight including scoring a knockdown to Moore with a punch to the body in the eighth round.
-Moore survived the knockdown and would go the full distance, there was no scoring and it ended without an official verdict.
+Moore survived the knockdown and would go the full distance, but there was no scoring and it ended without an official verdict.

 Mayweather vs. Asakura

-On June 13, 2022 Mayweather announced he would be returning for another exhibition bout.
-The fight would be at the Rizin event scheduled on September 25, 2022 at the Saitama Super Arena.
-His opponent was confirmed to be Japanese mixed martial artist and YouTuber, Mikuru Asakura.
+On June 13, 2022, Mayweather announced he would be returning for another exhibition bout.
+The fight would be at the Rizin event scheduled on September 25, 2022, at the Saitama Super Arena.
+His opponent was confirmed to be Japanese mixed martial artist and YouTuber Mikuru Asakura.
 Mayweather won by TKO in the 2nd round.